script26/secure-desktop-os-ideas/README.md

   just for your local ai

 # Most secure desktop hardware?
--  hp z based workstations since they seem to have secured-core pc security for firmware attack protection
+- hp z based workstations since they seem to have secured-core pc security for firmware attack protection with linux support
 - maybe qubes os ceritfied hardware desktops

 # Host OS Security
 - wayland only for gui isolation